Navigation auf uzh.ch

 Trained as a historian (BA University of Geneva; MSc University of Edinburgh), Damian received his PhD in International History in 2018 from the Graduate Institute, Geneva.
 Previously, he was the Howard S. Marks postdoctoral fellow in Economic History at the University of Pennsylvania (2018-2019), and the Economic History Society Anniversary fellow at the University of Oxford and the Institute of Historical Research (2020-2021).

-His first book, entitled “Créer un pays, le royaume de Poyais: Gregor MacGregor, emprunts d’État et fraude financière 1820-1824,” studies the foundations of sovereign credit relationships and British informal imperialism in the 19th century.
-It does so by revisiting the case of the “fake” country of Poyais, an alleged financial fraud based on the sale of bonds into the 1820s London Stock Market for a non-existing Central American state.
-The study of scarcely considered European and Latin American archival documents reveals that the Poyaisian project incarnated not so much a fraud.
-Rather, it constituted a failure to finance the creation of a private commercial and a concrete sovereign project under British influence on a Central American continent undergoing significant colonial and Indigenous political reconfigurations.
+His first book, entitled “Créer un pays, le royaume de Poyais: Gregor MacGregor, emprunts d’État et fraude financière 1820-1824,”is a study of the foundations of sovereign credit relationships and state-making in the early nineteenth century.
+It does so by revisiting the case of the ‘fake’ country of Poyais, an alleged financial fraud based on the sale of bonds in the 1820s London Stock Exchange for a ‘non-existing’ Central American state.
+The granular study of scarcely considered European and Latin American archival documents reveals that the Poyaisian project did not necessarily constitute fraud.
+Instead, it resulted from a failure to finance an American Indigenous political project, which would have been legitimate and sovereign, in an Atlantic world undergoing substantial imperial and economic reconfigurations.
+The book tells a new narrative of the Poyais story and, consequently, provides new insights for the study of early nineteenth-century financial institutions from a global perspective.
+It does so by integrating the political and financial agency of American Indigenous actors into a wider history of sovereign borrowing to shed light on the formation of unequal political and economic relations emerging from the development of London’s international capital market and the formation of new American sovereignties.

 Damian’s research has been supported by the Institute of Historical Research, the Howard S. Marks chair in Economic History at the University of Pennsylvania, the Institute for New Economic Thinking, and the Swiss National Science Foundation.
 He is also managing editor for Capitalism: a Journal of History and Economics.